Heliski Alpinism & Climbing Map

 • Ski goggles

-• Sun block (minimum factor / SPF 20)
+• Sun block (minimum factor/SPF 20)

-• Crampons and ice axe
+• Crampons and ice axe (available for rent in Chamonix)

-(we can buy extra food along the way and prefer to travel as light as possible)
+• Lunch food for 1-2 days (we can buy extra food along the way and prefer to travel as light as possible)

-Small Groups
+Small groups

+We only take 4-6 skiers per guide on the Haute Route.
 Some weeks there are 2 groups and then the guides will work together.
-However we travel independently so the groups can ski different lines.
+However, we travel independently so the groups can ski different lines.

 Included

-• Professional Mountain Guide authorised by UIAGM/IFMGA
+• Professional mountain guide, authorised by UIAGM/IFMGA

 • 6 days ski touring